-For small-scale physical modeling of geotechnical structures such as stone columns, the scale selected is usually 1:10 so that the model is not unduly large to complicate working with it and not unduly small to cause a considerable difference in the behavior of the model and the prototype.
-In conventional small-scale physical models (1 g), limitations concerning stress conditions exist because the stress level is much lower than the actual stress.
+For small-scale physical modeling of geotechnical structures such as stone columns, the scale selected is usually 1:10 so that the model is not unduly large to complicate working with it and not unduly small to cause a considerable difference in the behavior of the model and the prototype. small-scale In conventional physical models (1 g), limitations concerning stress conditions exist because the stress level is much lower than the actual stress.